 Faculty members are expected to conduct themselves in a fair and conscientious manner in accordance with the ethical standards generally recognized within the academic and dental communities.

 Members of the faculty are expected to:

 - 1. Describe to students in writing, no later than the first class meeting, the content, objectives, and expected competencies along with the methods and standards of evaluation.
-The description of evaluation must include description of the relative weight to be assigned to various factors, including the permissible materials, aids or references allowed during the evaluation. - 2.
-Provide other pertinent information such as policies on attendance, late submission of projects or assignments, make up work and remediation as applicable. - 3.
+The description of evaluation must include description of the relative weight to be assigned to various factors, including the permissible materials, aids, or references allowed during the evaluation. - 2.
+Provide other pertinent information such as policies on attendance, late submission of projects or assignments, make up work, and remediation as applicable. - 3.
 Provide the students with the name of the faculty with primary administrative responsibility for the course and methods for contacting faculty including email and office telephone number. - 4.
 Make appropriate preparation for classes and other meetings. - 5.
 Meet scheduled classes and appointments promptly. - 6.
 Be available at reasonable times for appointments with students. - 7.
 Grade exams, quizzes or other student projects in a timely manner.
 Grades are due within 24 hours after a final exam OR 24 hours before the subsequent, scheduled APC meeting. - 8.
 Base all academic evaluations upon objective professional judgment. - 9.
-Convey examination results in a manner that protect students' privacy. - 10.
+Convey examination results and grades in a manner that protect students' privacy.
+(See #18) - 10.
 Notify students (via email, written memorandum) who have earned a failing grade at the end of a grading period within one week of submitting the grade to the School Registrar.
-The purpose of this notification is to ensure that the grade was calculated accurately and fairly as well as to allow the student time to present information relative to the grade. - The University of Detroit Mercy is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, disability, religion, height, weight, veteran status or any other trait protected by state or federal law in employment, educational programs and activities, and admissions.
-The University is firmly committed to an academic and work environment free of discrimination and harassment as provided by this policy, and state and federal laws. - 11.
-Family Educational Rights and Privacy Act: "University of Detroit Mercy maintains the confidentiality of student records in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
-At Detroit Mercy, the University Registrar coordinates the inspection and review procedures for student records, which includes admissions, personal, academic and financial files as well as cooperative education and placement records.
+The purpose of this notification is to ensure that the grade was calculated accurately and fairly as well as to allow the student time to present information relative to the grade.